Common “silly mistakes” landscape photographers can make

-I am Guy Lambrechts, a Belgian landscape, architecture and nature photographer.
-For many years I took family pictures and holiday snaps just for fun.
-Very soon I felt the urge to improve and understand how to get the best out of my camera.
-My passion for photography grew when I realised the impact of framing, light and camera settings on my initial landscape pictures.
+I’m Guy Lambrechts, a Belgian photographer specializing in landscape, architecture, and nature photography.
+Initially, I snapped family pictures and holiday shots just for fun, but soon I felt compelled to enhance my skills and grasp the nuances of capturing the finest moments with my camera.
+My passion for photography flourished as I discovered the profound influence of framing, lighting, and camera settings on my early landscape photographs.

 Guy Lambrechts